Taíno archaeology

-Puerto Rican discoveries
+Puerto Rican archaeology

 In Puerto Rico, the land was initially populated by a pre-agricultural people during a period of occupation known as the Archaic.
 The most significant data to be released from this period of occupation comes from the Maria del la Cruz cave; located on the northeastern side of the coastal town of Loiza.
 Typically, this period is characterized “by the absence of agriculture and pottery, semi-nomadic living in small bands, [with] frequent use of caves for shelter and burials ... [and] crude artifacts made of conch shells, flint and other stones.”
 In Puerto Rico, the Archaic period is recognized by pebble-grinders, pitted hammer stones, and pebble chopper.
-With these discoveries, recent carbon samples were obtained from the Maria de la Cruz cave producing a date of 40±100 years A.D..
+With these discoveries, recent carbon samples were obtained from the Maria de la Cruz cave producing a date of 40±100 years CE..
 This date would indicate the entrance of the Archaic period began around the beginning of the Christian era.

 Archaeologist Chris Espenshade found a midden mound and 400 burials in south-central Puerto Rico in the municipality of Ponce.
 The burial site dates back to the research done in the Maria del la Cruz cave.
-The major occupations of the site were from 600 to 900 AD and from 1300 to 1500 AD.”
+The major occupations of the site were from 600 to 900 CE and from 1300 to 1500 CE.
 Espenshade states the site contained “the presence of apparently extra-local pottery made by many different potters, the presence of extra-local faunal resources (including marine shellfish), the presence and use of pine resin from an off-island source, the strong representation of medicinal and ceremonial plants, the presence of suspected high-status foods, and the evidence for gathering and properly preparing porcupine fish consistent with the expectations of public ceremonies rather than everyday domestic activities.

-Archaeologist Ricardo Alegria discovered similar evidence in 1948 of some of the earliest recorded agriculture and pottery remains at another site on the island known as the Hacienda Grande.
-The pottery in the area were characterized as “thin, hard, and fine-grained [sherds]… with varied, but bell-shaped bowls and flat-based bottles.”
+Archaeologist Ricardo Alegría discovered similar evidence in 1948 of some of the earliest recorded agriculture and pottery remains at another site on the island known as the Hacienda Grande.
+Hacienda Grande is a culture that flourished from 250 BCE to 300 CE.
+The main site in which Hacienda Grande culture was studied was in Loíza.
+The pottery in the area were characterized as “thin, hard, and fine-grained [sherds]… with varied, but bell-shaped bowls and flat-based bottles.
+These pottery findings, which are considered some of the best in Puerto Rico, represent the "earliest immigration of pottery-making Indians into the island."
+Similar 'white-on-red' pottery has been found in the Virgin Islands, the Lesser Antilles, Trinidad, and the Orinoco region of Venezuela.